 The “things are better” theories are included in point form in Olsen & Low (2006) in their advice to the Kangaroo Management (Harvest) Advisory Panel - this advice seems to have been the primary source document from which the reasoning for the currently operative Commercial Kangaroo Harvest Management Plan (DECCW 2007) was derived.

-These notions are disseminated widely by an unquestioning media, and represent the prevailing view amongst the general public, and even amongst ecologists (for example Dr David Goldney pers comm 2009) wildlife managers (for example NPWS Ranger Steve Woodhall pers comm 2010) and “conservationists” (Knop 2011).
+These notions are disseminated widely by an unquestioning media, and represent the prevailing view amongst the general public, and even amongst ecologists ( Prof/Dr [ecologist] pers comm 2009) wildlife managers (for example NPWS Ranger - Bathurst pers comm 2010) and conservationists (Knop 2011).

 Is addressed above in detail in the section dealing with Threats.